Amos Brearly: Creation and development

 The introduction of Henry also led to Amos's signature catchphrase "Nay, Mr Wilks".
 As Amos was tied to The Woolpack, Magill did not do any on-location filming and rarely went outside of the pub set.
 Laffan eventually gave the character some new hobbies which often took him outside, including gardening and a job as a journalist for the Hotten Courier newspaper.
 Amos was a bachelor, with Hayward noting "women always seemed a bit of a mystery to the long-time single landlord", but he once proposed to Alison Gibbons (Carolyn Moody) and Annie Sugden (Sheila Mercier) in the same year.
 Magill left the show in January 1991, saying "I didn't want to pass my Emmerdale sell-by date".
 His sideburns were shaved off during an appearance on Wogan.
 On-screen, Amos leaves the village for Spain following a stroke.
 A reporter for The Daily Telegraph noted that Amos had become one of the longest-serving fictional publicans on British television.
-Magill later reprised the role for brief appearance.
+Magill later reprised the role for a brief appearance.
 Amos and Annie eventually marry 20 years after his first proposal in 1995.
 Magill made his final appearance in July 1995.

-Following Ronald Magill's passing in 2007, producers chose not to disclose the fate of Amos.
-The character would continue to be referred to in the past tense and other mentions about Annie living alone in Spain when family went to visit her, implying that Amos had died.